m-spangenberg/m-spangenberg/README.md

 [![X](https://img.shields.io/badge/BirdApp-1DA1F2?style=for-the-badge&logo=x&logoColor=white)](https://x.com/marthinusx)
 [![LeetCode](https://img.shields.io/badge/leetCode-1DA1F2?style=for-the-badge&logo=leetcode&logoColor=white)](https://leetcode.com/u/m-spangenberg/)

-I'm based in Namibia and currently building software solutions and pipelines for corporate and enterprise customers.
+I'm currently building software solutions and pipelines for enterprise customers.
 I've been coding for fun and profit since 2012 and used to be a 3D Animation and VFX technical artist.
-I dabble in a little of everything, predominantly working with Python and Go, but I try to make time for other languages when they fit the bill.
-Right this minute I'm exploring Distributed Systems, Network Programming, Machine Learning, and the whacky containerized wonderland that is Cloud-Native.
+I dabble in a little of everything, predominantly working with Python and Go, but I try to be practical about not having a toolbox full of hammers.
+Right this minute I'm exploring Distributed Systems, Network Programming, and Machine Learning.

 ---